 * Company Retreats: This alternative represents our company paying for a 1 week vacation for all employees to the Florida Keys.
 It would cost $200k and we have determined that it gives a score of 75%.

-If we want to fund the company retreat alternative, we have to do the offset alternative of stop supplying cell phones to employees.
+If we want to fund the company retreat alternative, we have to do the offset alternative of no longer supplying cell phones to employees.
 Since the benefit of cell phones was determined to have a 40% score and the company retreat had a 75% score, it makes sense to make this trade off and our Suggest Schedule algorithm would suggest it.

 Let us know how you are using negative cost scenarios and offset accounting to keep your business profitable and agile.